 Carrington, L.P., 2010.
 An Investigation into the successful establishment of a hay meadow community on clay capped landfill.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: